scottlamb/moonfire-nvr/ref/api.md

     and Moonfire NVR fills in a duration of 0.
 When using `/view.mp4`, it's not possible to append additional segments after such frames, as noted below.
+*   `endReason`: the reason the recording ended.
+Absent if the recording did not end (`growing` is true or this was split via `split90k`) or if the reason was unknown (recording predates schema version 7).

 Under the property `videoSampleEntries`, an object mapping ids to objects with the following properties: